 The Outsiders 1983 Film Review: Done by Rancel

-The Outsiders Some Scenes with (Van Morrison’s song Gloria)
+The Outsiders (1983) opening scene with (Van Morrison’s song Gloria)

 About the Author: Hello and welcome to The Eradicator/Kal-EL's Movie, TV Show, Animated Films, and Japanese Anime Review Website.
 I enjoy writing, watching films (especially foreign cinema and horror), playing video games, listening to music, repairing computers, and spending time with people I love.
 I have always been into the world of cinema, animated films, and TV series.